 Trends simply help us anticipate market activity.
 This allows us to get into a trade early and ride the upward trend until the peak.
 It also prevents us from staying in a position too long and end up losing some gains.
 By using trend lines we’re determining the peak so that we can get out at the highest point or the valley so that we can buy in at the lowest point.
 In short, we use trend lines to attempt to buy low and sell high.
 Of course, if you follow a downward trend, you simply do the converse.
+By following a trend trading strategy with your forex trading, you can improve your chances of success.

 In general terms, there are three trends we’re going to look at.
 Whether it is the forex market or the stock market, prices basically move down, up, or sideways.
 Specifically we’ll be talking about the end of each trend because that is when trading activity needs to take place.
 We will look at downward trends first because they are going to help identify the best place to enter a position.
 In discussing how to use trends to trade forex, you want to enter the position right after a downward trend has turned back up.
 The expectation is that we buy at a very low point and ride the new upward trend to its peak.